 Some patients have reported dry or irritated eyes following their blepharoplasty surgery, but again, this is temporary.
 Patients who want to ease any such discomfort can get a prescription for medication or may try ointments or cold compresses as recommended by the doctor.
 The L&P Aesthetics team can answer any questions you have about post-operative recovery and what to expect from a blepharoplasty, so be sure to seek answers to your satisfaction at your consultation and at any subsequent visits.

-You can also refer to this video for step-by-step instructions on how to care for your your eyes after a lower blepharoplasty.
-Upper blepharoplasty post-care video is coming soon…
+You can also refer to this video for step-by-step instructions on how to care for your eyes after lower blepharoplasty.
+Upper blepharoplasty post-care video is coming soon.

 What Results Can I Expect From Eyelid Surgery?

 While a blepharoplasty will rejuvenate sagging eyelids, it won’t stop the aging process.
 Many patients enjoy results that keep them looking alert and vibrant for the rest of their lives.
 Others find that time and gravity work together to eventually cause the skin and tissue to droop once again.
 One of the best ways to maximize blepharoplasty results is to take good care of your skin by eating well, getting plenty of rest, and hydrating adequately and often.

 Blepharoplasty isn’t the only option for patients looking to get a more alert appearance.

 The fine lines and wrinkles at the corner of the eyes can sometimes be treated with BOTOX®Cosmetic, Dysport®, or Jeuveau™ at our Bay Area practice.
 These medications are injected into muscles to temporarily improve the look of moderate-to-severe smile lines at the corner of the eyes (crow’s feet), and they can also be injected into the strong muscles that pull the brow down, temporarily weakening those muscles and creating a brow lift.
 This opens up the eyes, making a person look more rested and rejuvenated.